-Sports fans across the U.S. were appalled by news on Tuesday that Las Vegas Raiders receiver Henry Ruggs III drove drunk and crashed into a car going 156 mph, killing a woman and her dog.
-What sports fans may not know is that one of Christian Pulisic’s Chelsea teammates committed a similar crime.
+Sports fans across the U.S. were appalled by news in November 2021 that Las Vegas Raiders receiver Henry Ruggs III drove drunk and crashed into a car going 156 mph, killing a woman and her dog.
+What sports fans may not know is that one of Christian Pulisic’s former teammates committed a similar crime.
 Did Marcos Alonso kill someone?
 Let’s compare the Ruggs and Alonso situations.

 Ruggs Car Crash